RonaldYu/multiprefixspan/README.md

 Reference
 ---------------------------
 1. Pei, J., Han, J., Mortazavi-Asl, B., Pinto, H., Chen, Q., Dayal, U., & Hsu, M. (2001).
 PrefixSpan,: mining sequential patterns efficiently by prefix-projected pattern growth.
 Proceedings 17th International Conference on Data Engineering, 215-224.
+2. Real data BMS1_spmf.txt from http://www.philippe-fournier-viger.com/spmf/index.php?link=datasets.php; BMSWebView1 (Gazelle) ( KDD CUP 2000).
+This dataset contains 59,601 sequences of clickstream data from an e-commerce.
+It contains 497 distinct items.
+The average length of sequences is 2.42 items with a standard deviation of 3.22.
+In this dataset, there are some long sequences.
+For example, 318 sequences contains more than 20 items.